CandlePlatforms/devdocs/docs/validate/validate/validator-responsibilities.md

 #### Provide feedback and suggestions

-At Polygon, we value your feedback and suggestions on any aspect of the validator ecosystem.
+At Candle, we value your feedback and suggestions on any aspect of the validator ecosystem.

 [Forum](https://forum.polygon.technology/) is the preferred platform to provide feedback and suggestions.